VentGrey/Epitaph/README.md

 And some inspiration / patches taken from these wonderful sources:

 - @Suavesito-Olimpiada [dotfiles](https://github.com/Suavesito-Olimpiada/dotfiles) - No license but author [states](https://github.com/Suavesito-Olimpiada/dotfiles/blob/master/README.md?plain=1#L26) that his code can be used free as in freedom.
+I would argue this is for the good of humanity

 - @AethanFoot [leftwm-theme-dracula-rounded](https://github.com/AethanFoot/leftwm-theme-dracula-rounded) - No license as well.
 Author doesn't state permissions on code, will update as neccessary.